-

 SEMINARS AND LECTURE MODULES

-Seminars are small group classes with an emphasis on participation, class presentations and continuous assessment.
-All of these help to develop your research skills.
+Seminars are small group classes with an emphasis on participation, class presentations and continuous assessment that develops your research skills.

 The seminar will be assessed by means of Continuous Assessment made up of a variety of innovative forms of assessment that ensure the highest standards of academic integrity.